icefapper/ruby-ast/README.md

    name: Identifier
 }
 ```
-A command with non-null argument list and/or non-null block:
+A command with non-null argument list and/or non-null block.
+When in the top-level, parentheses can be dropped for arguemnt list.
+##example
 ```ruby
 print "l" do 12 end
 print "l" { 12 }